octorrent/java-client/README.md

-# OcTorrent Java Client
+# SecTorrent Java Client

-This is the repository backing the official OcTorrent Java Client app.
+This is the repository backing the official SecTorrent Java Client app.